MichalSmyk/CV/README.md

 #### Breakfast Chef, Coalition           May 2021 - Jul 2021

-* Demonstrated ability to handle high-pressure situations by successfully preparing for and managing busy service periods in a high-volume restaurant on Brighton seafront.
+* Work under pressure: I demonstrated ability to handle high-pressure situations by successfully preparing for and managing busy service periods in a high-volume restaurant on Brighton seafront.

-* Acquired skills in effective time management and organisation to ensure the kitchen and staff were well-prepared for incoming orders during peak periods.
+* Organisation and time management: I acquired skills in effective time management and organisation to ensure the kitchen and staff were well-prepared for incoming orders during peak periods.

-* Developed effective communication skills to coordinate with team members and manage customer expectations during high-pressure situations.

-* Demonstrated the ability to prioritize tasks and manage competing demands, contributing to the smooth and efficient functioning of the restaurant even during peak periods.
+* Communication: I developed effective communication skills to coordinate with team members and manage customer expectations during high-pressure situations.
+Demonstrated the ability to prioritise tasks and manage competing demands, contributing to the smooth and efficient functioning of the restaurant.

 #### Breakfast chef, Breakfast at Tiffany's         Nov 2020 - May 2021

-* As an only cook I had to show strong self-managment in opening and closing the restaurant as awell as during the service.
-I made sure thet even working by myslef the quality of the service and food hasn't dropped.
+* Self-management: Strong self-management skills demonstrated through the ability to independently open and close the restaurant, manage service, and maintain food quality, even while working alone.

 #### Health Care Assistant, Personnel Selection         Jul 2018 - Nov 2020

-* As a care giver I had to display high degree of emotional maturity and antain strong self-control.
-Working with eldery people suffering from dementia I had to remain warm, genuine, relaxed and self-confident
+* Empathy: I demonstrated the ability to understand and share the feelings of elderly people suffering from dementia and provide compassionate care.
+* Patience: Displayed a high level of patience when working with service users who may have difficulty with communication, mobility, and daily living tasks.
+* Flexibility: Adapted to the changing needs and requirements of elderly people with dementia, such as providing personal care, assisting with meals, and engaging in activities.
+* Emotional maturity: Maintained a calm and composed manner when dealing with challenging situations, such as helping elderly people who may be agitated, confused, or upset.

 --------------------------------------------